-- professional advice from quantity surveyors who will calculate the full cost of replacing your property - 2. a valuation for insurance purposes from a registered valuer - an estimate of what it would cost to rebuild your home from a licensed builder or architect - 4. an independent, online calculator provided by your insurer that uses information about your house as a guide to work out how much it will cost to rebuild your home.
+- 1. Professional advice from quantity surveyors who will calculate the full cost of rebuilding your property - 2.
+A valuation for insurance purposes from a registered valuer - 3.
+An estimate of what it would cost to rebuild your home from a licensed builder. - 4.
+An online calculator provided by your insurer that uses information about your house as a guide to work out how much it will cost to rebuild your home